 5. Save money on public transport

-Italy has the best high-speed trains in Europe, with very regular connections between Milan, Florence, Rome, and Naples.
-It takes a little as three hours from Milan to Rome, less than one and a half hours between Florence and Rome, and the journey from Milan to Florence is less than two hours.
+Italy has the best high-speed trains in Europe, with very frequent connections between Milan, Florence, Rome, and Naples.
+For example, it takes as little as three hours from Milan to Rome.
+The bullet train between Florence and Rome takes less than one and a half hours.
+Finally, the journey from Milan to Florence is less than two hours.
+If you only visit the main cities, high-speed trains are the best way to tour Italy.

-Local transport can be quite expensive as well, first and foremost in Venice.
-In Venice, your best bet is to buy a 24, 48, or 72 hours pass.
+Local transport can also be quite expensive, first and foremost in Venice, where your best bet is to buy a 24, 48, or 72-hour pass.
 The main cities all have offers for public transport tickets for visitors.
 Finding them can be tricky, though.
-My advice is to browse through the websites of the companies managing local public transportation, and have a look as well to the online pages of the tourism boards.
+My advice is to browse through the websites of the companies managing local public transportation and look at the online pages of the tourism boards.

-Italy is a year-round destination, and while you’ll hardly ever go wrong, there are times of the year that are more enjoyable.
+Italy is a year-round destination, and while you’ll hardly ever go wrong, there are more enjoyable times of the year.

 The best time to visit Italy depends on the areas and what you’re most interested in doing.

-Generally speaking, the shoulder season – Spring and Autumn – is good because it’s often less crowded and the temperature is pleasant.
-There are, however, a few things you might want to take into account when planning your trip.
+Generally speaking, try planning a trip to Italy in the off-season.
+The shoulder season – Spring and Autumn – is perfect because it’s often less crowded, and the temperature is pleasant.
+There are, however, a few things you might want to take into account when you’re about to plan your trip to Italy.

 You should possibly avoid traveling to Southern Italy in late June, July, and August because it can get scorching.
-Also, seaside towns and beach resorts are extremely crowded in July and August, when most Italians go on holiday.
-Conversely, August is a great time to visit cities like Milan, Florence, and Rome, when many of the locals are off, and there’s less traffic.
+Also, seaside towns and beach resorts are incredibly crowded in July and August, when most Italians go on holiday.
+The same happens in the most beautiful mountain resorts in Italy, above all in the Dolomites.
+Conversely, August is a great time to visit cities like Milan, Florence, and Rome.
+Many of the locals are off on vacation, and there’s less traffic, but get ready for the heat!

 If you want to beat the crowds in Venice, you should consider visiting Venice in November, December, and January.
 If you’re lucky to have fog, you’ll discover how beautiful it can be at that time of the year.

-Last but not least, shopping lovers should consider a trip to Italy in January or July, during Sales, when you can find fantastic bargains.
+Last but not least, shopping lovers should consider a trip to Italy in January or July during Sales.
+That’s the time of the year when you can find fantastic bargains.

 Italy is a safe and welcoming country.
-However, like everywhere in the world, in big cities and by the most sought-after attractions you might incur in petty crime and foul play.
+However, like everywhere globally, you might incur petty crime and foul play in big cities and by the most sought-after attractions.

 In public transport, always keep your handbag or backpack in front of you to counter possible pickpockets.
-Never keep your wallet in your trousers back pocket.
+Also, never keep your wallet in the back pocket of your trousers.
 Instead, store it in your bag, possibly in a zipped pocket not within easy reach.
-Be cautious when approached at train stations or by famous landmarks by people offering to help.
+Train stations and famous landmarks in Italy are both places where tourists could become potential victims.
+Thus, be cautious when approached by people offering to help.
 While most of them will be genuinely generous, some might be trying to rob or scam you.
-In public spaces, don’t leave your belongings unattended, and better keep your bag on your lap or between your feet.
+Finally, don’t leave your belongings unattended in public spaces.
+And better keep your bag on your lap or between your feet.

-Even within a region, you’ll find out that each area has something special and unique, also related to geography.
-Mostly meat inland, and fish along the coastline.
-Not to speak about the hundreds of recipes to cook pasta, from hard wheat pasta to the home-made egg pasta.
+You’ll find out that each area has something special and unique related to geography, even within a region.
+Mostly meat inland and fish along the coastline.
+Not to mention the hundreds of recipes to cook pasta, from hard wheat pasta to homemade egg pasta.
+Tasting food (and wine) is definitely one of Italy’s must-dos.

 It’s hard to tell which region is best.
-In every one of them, you can have the most delicious dishes and taste amazing local products.
-Not to speak about the wine.
+In each one of them, you can have the most delicious dishes and taste excellent local products.

 9. Have pizza and cappuccino like a local

-The real Italian pizza is simple and prepared with only a few ingredients: mozzarella (or buffalo mozzarella), tomatoes, basil.
+The authentic Italian pizza is simple and prepared with only a few ingredients: mozzarella (or buffalo mozzarella), tomatoes, and basil.
 With pizza Margherita, you can hardly get more classic.
-Other authentic pizza includes Napoletana (same as Margherita, with added anchovies), Marinara (the simplest one, with just tomato and a bit of garlic and oil, perfect for people who don’t like cheese or are intolerant to lactose).
+Other authentic pizza includes Napoletana (same as Margherita, with added anchovies), Marinara (the simplest one, with just tomato and a bit of garlic and oil, perfect for people with lactose intolerance).

-The semi-classic pizzas include Regina Margherita (Margherita with buffalo mozzarella and raw cherry tomatoes), 4 Stagioni (meaning four seasons), usually four corners each with different toppings: mushrooms, ham, artichokes, tomatoes.
+The semi-classic pizzas include Regina Margherita (Margherita with buffalo mozzarella and raw cherry tomatoes), 4 Stagioni (meaning four seasons), usually four corners, each with different toppings: mushrooms, ham, artichokes, and tomatoes.

-10. Aside from landmarks, discover daily life in Italy
+10. Aside from the famous landmarks in Italy, discover the daily life

-To get a little more of a country, though, you must venture where the residents are.
-There are several ways to get a taste of daily life in Italy.
+To get a little more of Italian daily life, though, you must venture where the residents are.
+There are several ways to get mingle with locals.

 – Take public transport